cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### Fixing "Permission denied" Error

-Sometimes, you'll attempt to run an executable and get an error that looks something like `-bash: ./a.out: Permission denied`.
-This means that for some reason, you're not allowed to execute the file.
-If you're the owner of the file, you can run
+Sometimes, you will attempt to run an executable and get an error that looks something like `-bash: ./a.out: Permission denied`.
+This means that for some reason, you are not allowed to execute the file.
+If you are the owner of the file, you can run

 {% highlight bash %}